-“Lui, Iddu” is a personal contemplative exploration of masculinity, shaped by the unique socio-environmental context of a remote volcanic island.
-The slow-paced narrative centers on young fishermen, reimagined through the emotional lens of the female artist.
+LuiIddu unfolds as a four-year contemplative exploration of masculinity, shaped by the socio-environmental context of a remote volcanic island.
+The slow-paced narrative centers on young fishermen whose lives still carry the echoes of a past shaped by tradition: silence passed from fathers to sons, duty hardened into endurance, tenderness displaced by control.

 Stromboli, 2020 - 2024